chanshiyucx/blog/journal/004-interview-simulation.md

 > What's your tech stack?

 I specialize in React and Vue.js for frontend, with TypeScript, Next.js, and Tailwind CSS.
 On the backend, I use Node.js and Spring Boot with MySQL.
 For tools, I work with Vite, Git, Docker.

+I keep up-to-date with the latest trends in these stacks and frameworks by reading blogs and contributing to open-source projects.
 I'm always eager to learn new technologies that add value to the project.

 ### Biggest Challenge